 This site informs possible EMP users about the capabilites of EMP and how they can apply.
-A lot of information is provided on this website, furthermore we prepared a user-guide (to be published soon) which we recommend for reading prior to application.
+A lot of information is provided on this website, furthermore we prepared a Summary of our Rules and Conditions, which we recommend for reading prior to application.

 Transnational Access to EMP

 EMP offers European scientists and engineers transnational access to seven ultra-low temperature laboratories in Basel, Heidelberg, Helsinki, Grenoble, Kosice, Lancaster and London to conduct their ultra-low temperature research and development work in e.g. cryo-engineering, material science, metrology, nano-electronics and physics.

 Access is granted on the basis of proposals which will be reviewed by the EMP Selection Panel.
 Proposals can be submitted any time using the online portal.
 The EMP consortium is financially supported by a Horizon 2020 grant by the European Commission, hence local expenses of the user group (i.e. accommodation, travel, ...) and experimental costs will be covered to a certain extent.